Skip to content

 Terminal window

-containment-chamber operator credentials add \
+containment-chamber operator unseal-reset \

---operator alice \
+alice \

 --existing-credential-id password-1 \